Shoal: Geological units

 In addition to longshore bars discussed above that are relatively small features of a beach, the term shoal can be applied to larger geological units that form off a coastline as part of the process of coastal erosion, such as spits and baymouth bars that form across the front of embayments and rias.
 A tombolo is a bar that forms an isthmus between an island or offshore rock and a mainland shore.

 In places of reentrance along a coastline (such as inlets, coves, rias, and bays), sediments carried by a longshore current will fall out where the current dissipates, forming a spit.
 An area of water isolated behind a large bar is called a lagoon.
 Over time, lagoons may silt up, becoming salt marshes.

 In some cases, shoals may be precursors to beach expansion and dunes formation, providing a source of windblown sediment to augment such beach or dunes landforms.

 Human habitation

 Since prehistoric times, humans have chosen some shoals as a site of habitation.
 In some early cases, the locations provided easy access to exploit marine resources.
 In modern times, these sites are sometimes chosen for the water amenity or view, but many such locations are prone to storm damage.

+An area in Northwest Alabama is commonly referred to as "The Shoals" by local inhabitants, and one of the cities, Muscle Shoals, is named for such landform and its abundance of mussels.